What is Azure Kubernetes Service?

 For more information, see the Network concepts for applications in AKS.

-Ingress with HTTP application routing
+Ingress with application routing add-on

 Development tooling integration